 As technology grows in sophistication, defense mechanisms must evolve with it.
 Biometric passwords, for example, are gaining popularity, and the market needs security systems capable of fiercely guarding against biometric identity theft.
 As a past CyberTalk article notes, once biometric passwords are stolen, they are rendered permanently useless.
 Uncompromising defense is imperative.

-Given the escalating number of cyber attacks, the opportunity for cyber security companies to expand their line of products and services is robust.
+Given the escalating number of malware attacks, the opportunity for cyber security companies to expand their line of products and services is robust.
 Artificial intelligence (AI), for example, has built itself into a menace in unexpected ways, but AI is also being developed to fight AI.
 Cyber security firms are furiously vying to develop AI systems that detect viruses by identifying patterns of malicious behavior in software.
 These systems could also be adapted to fit into online security architecture, and for contending with malicious domains.

 Top analysts unanimously agree that cyber security stock is certainly not worth selling, and the majority of analysts contend buying it is a good idea in the current market.